 It is simply no longer possible to believe much of the clinical research that is published, or to rely on the judgment of trusted physicians or authoritative medical guidelines.
 I take no pleasure in this conclusion, which I reached slowly and reluctantly over my two decades as an editor of the New England Journal of Medicine.5

 Dr. Richard Horton, the current editor-in-chief of The Lancet says the following:

 The case against science is straightforward: Much of the scientific literature, perhaps half, may simply be untrue.
 Afflicted by studies with small sample sizes, tiny effects, invalid exploratory analyses, and flagrant conflicts of interest, together with an obsession for pursuing fashionable trends of dubious importance, science has taken a turn towards darkness.
 As one participant put it, “poor methods get results”.
 6

 So if the system by which the legitimacy of vaccine science is determined has been corrupted, and is thus unreliable, then where does that leave us?

-Well, there is the weight of all those epidemiological studies that have been done by the Centers for Disease Control (CDC).
+Well, there is the weight of all those epidemiological studies that have been done by the Centers for Disease Control and Prevention (CDC).
 It’s an awful lot of studies that allegedly show conclusively that vaccines are safe and totally do not cause autism, autism spectrum disorders (ASD), and other things.